-3.2 Stipend recipients
+Stipend recipients

-If you are fully funded from a sponsor, your stipend will most probably be paid in arrears on the 28th of each month, starting 4 weeks from your starting date.
+If you are fully funded by a sponsor, your stipend will most probably be paid in arrears on the 28th of each month, starting 4 weeks from your starting date.
 The same applies to Home/EU students who receive competitive UWS studentships.

-3.3 Workspace and accounts
+Workspace and accounts

-Please contact your lead Supervisor 2 weeks prior to your arrival to confirm that your workspace is ready and that you have received details of the University account.
-If in doubt, please contact the Doctoral College.
+Please contact your Lead Supervisor 2 weeks prior to your arrival to confirm that your workspace is ready and that you have received details of the University account.
+If in doubt, please contact your Lead Supervisor to discuss.

-3.4 Doctoral College support
+Doctoral College support

-The Doctoral College are available for drop-ins without an appointment from 10:00-12:00 and 14:00-16:00 Monday and Wednesday and 10:00-12:00 on Friday.
-If you need to meet with a member of the team outside drop in hours please contact PGR@uws.ac.uk to book an appointment.
+The Doctoral College are available for drop-ins without an appointment at various times each week.
+These drop-in sessions take place both on campus and online - watch out for email notifications detailing dates and times of all drop-in sessions.
+If you need to meet with a member of the team outside drop-in hours, please contact PGR@uws.ac.uk to book an appointment.
 Please check the frequently answered questions section (Appendix 3 of this handbook) for additional guidance.

-3.5 International Advice
+International Advice